rgyoung6/DBTCShiny/README.md

 [MACER GitHub](https://github.com/rgyoung6/MACER) (will have the most recent version and development versions)

 ### Create a local NCBI taxonomy database to assign taxonomic identifications to BLAST results
-In the 'Preparation' section of the [taxonomizr website](https://cran.r-project.org/web/packages/taxonomizr/vignettes/usage.html), use the instructions and the prepareDatabase('accessionTaxa.sql') taxonomizr command to establish a local taxonomy database.
+In the 'Preparation' section of the [taxonomizr website](https://cran.r-project.org/web/packages/taxonomizr/vignettes/usage.html), use the instructions and the prepareDatabase('accessionTaxa.sql', getAccessions = FALSE) taxonomizr command to establish a local taxonomy database.
 ```
-prepareDatabase('accessionTaxa.sql')
+prepareDatabase('accessionTaxa.sql', getAccessions = FALSE)
 ```

 ## R Packages Dependencies